 Public Spaces Protection Order - PSPO

-Barnstaple Pannier Market, a large undercover market hall, is fully accessible to the public 24 hours a day, seven days a week.
+Barnstaple Pannier Market, a large undercover market hall, was fully accessible to the public 24 hours a day, seven days a week.
 Located in the heart of the town centre, there has been a long history of anti-social behaviour in this space at night time.
 These incidents have become more frequent and have had a detrimental impact on the quality of life in Barnstaple town centre.

 The PSPO applies to all persons except to attendees of events operated or authorised by North Devon Council.
 No person may use the pannier market between 18:00 and 5:00 the next morning for the following purposes: